williamdemeo/agda-fresh/README.md

 ### Troubleshooting

-When trying to install Agda with cabal, I got the following error message:
+1. **Installation problems** When trying to install Agda with cabal, I got the following error message:

         "The program cpphs version >=1.18.6 && <1.19 is required"

    So I installed a newer version of cpphs as follows:

         cabal install cpphs-1.18.9

-After Agda was finally installed, I had a terrible time getting unicode fonts to appear as expected.
+2. **Unicode problems** After Agda was finally installed, I had a terrible time getting unicode fonts to appear as expected.
 (Personally, I would simply avoid the hassle of getting unicode working and just use plain ascii text.
 However, lots of Agda developers use unicode, and we want their source files to appear correctly in Emacs, so it's important to get unicode working properly.
 I found the following solution:

-1. Install the `ttf-bitstream-vera` font package:
+   - Install the `ttf-bitstream-vera` font package:

         sudo apt-get install ttf-bitstream-vera

-2. Add the following lines to your emacs customization file (e.g. `.emacs`):
+   - Add the following lines to your emacs customization file (e.g. `.emacs`):

             (load-file (let ((coding-system-for-read 'utf-8))
                             (shell-command-to-string "agda-mode locate")))
             (set-fontset-font "fontset-default" 'unicode "DejaVu Sans")

    (If you already have the first two of these lines, just add the third!)